NATIONWIDE FEDERAL CRIMINAL DEFENSE (213) 542-0994

 • any downward departures that might apply.

-For example, being a minimal player, a minor player.
-There's 5K departures where the government is requesting leniency for a defendant who has cooperated with them.
-There's consideration of a person's family circumstances, there's the safety valve.
-There's a whole host of different downward departures that can be utilized by the defense.
+For example, I am being a minimal player, a minor player.
+There are 5K departures where the government requests leniency for a defendant who has cooperated with them.
+There's consideration of a person's family circumstances, and there's the safety valve.
+There's a whole host of different downward departures that the defense can utilize.

-When we talk about what role these sentencing guidelines play, the judge is basically commanded by the legislature and the Supreme Court of the United States to consider the sentencing guidelines when enacting any sentence against a criminal defendant.
+When we discuss the role of these sentencing guidelines, the judge is basically commanded by the legislature and the Supreme Court of the United States to consider them when enacting any sentence against a criminal defendant.

 Judge Must Consider Sentencing Guidelines